Sanada (wrestler): Independent circuit (2014–2016)

 On September 20, 2014, Sanada, using his villainous Great Sanada persona, made his debut for American independent promotion Chikara, entering the annual Rey de Voladores tournament.
-After defeating Amasis, A. R. Fox and Orlando Christopher in his opening four-way elimination match, Sanada was defeated in the final of the tournament the following day by Shynron.
+After defeating Amasis, AR Fox and Orlando Christopher in his opening four-way elimination match, Sanada was defeated in the final of the tournament the following day by Shynron.
 After leaving TNA in April 2015, Sanada began working more regularly on the American independent circuit.
 On May 6, Global Force Wrestling (GFW) announced Sanada as part of their roster.
 He made his debut for the promotion on July 11, teaming with Takaaki Watanabe in a tag team match, where they were defeated by Bullet Club (Doc Gallows and Karl Anderson).
 Though now living in the United States, in July Sanada flew back to Japan to take part in a WWE tryout held by William Regal.
 In August 2016, Sanada teamed with Minoru Fujita and Mazada to defeat the team of Harashima, Kotaro Suzuki and Masato Tanaka at a Tokyo Gurentai event.

-New Japan Pro-Wrestlng (2016–present)
+New Japan Pro-Wrestling (2016–present)

-Early years (2016–2017)
+Los Ingobernables de Japón (2016–2023)

 On April 10, 2016, Sanada, sporting a new look including a mohawk, made a surprise debut for NJPW at Invasion Attack 2016 by interfering in the main event and helping Tetsuya Naito defeat Kazuchika Okada for the IWGP Heavyweight Championship, joining Naito's Los Ingobernables de Japón (L.I.J.) stable in the process.
 The following day, NJPW announced Sanada's new ring name; SANADA, his family name stylized in all capital letters.
 Though he started working for NJPW full-time, Sanada remained a freelancer.
-Sanada wrestled his first NJPW match on April 17, when he and his L.I.J. stablemates Naito, Bushi and Evil defeated Gedo, Hirooki Goto, Kazuchika Okada and Tomohiro Ishii with him submitting Gedo for the win.
+Sanada wrestled his first NJPW match on April 17, when he and his L.I.J. stablemates Naito, Bushi and Evil defeated Gedo, Hirooki Goto, Okada and Tomohiro Ishii, with him submitting Gedo for the win.
 Sanada's first big match in NJPW took place on May 3 at Wrestling Dontaku 2016, where he was defeated by Okada.
 On July 18, Sanada entered the 2016 G1 Climax, opening his tournament by scoring a major win over Hiroshi Tanahashi.
 He finished the tournament on August 12 with a record of four wins and five losses.
 At the end of the year, Sanada took part in the 2016 World Tag League, teaming with stablemate Evil.
 The two finished second in their block with a record of five wins and two losses, tied with block winners Togi Makabe and Tomoaki Honma, but failed to advance to the final due to losing the head-to-head match against Makabe and Honma.